Mushymato/StardewUI/Docs/framework/templates.md

 - Organizational UI where the same thing (e.g. game `Item`) can be moved between multiple sections or containers, and should preserve its appearance in each section.

 Of course, templates can also be used with `*repeat` and any other attributes as a way of refactoring, especially in complex templates that would otherwise be heavily nested.

-[^1]: This behavior is likely to change in a future version that supports template inclusions.

 ## Declaration and Usage